jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-01.md

 Page 4 of 100(r)
 Exercise such other powers as may be necessary or incidental to attain the objectives of the Act.
 Section 2.
-Responsibilities of the NPC.
+Responsibilities of the NAPOCOR.
-(a) Pursuant to Section 70 of the Act, notwithstanding the divestment and/or Privatization of NPC assets, IPP contracts and spun-off corporations, NPC shall remain as a National Government-owned and –controlled corporation to perform the missionary electrification function through the Small Power Utilities Group (SPUG) and shall be responsible for providing power generation and its associated power
+(a) Pursuant to Section 70 of the Act, notwithstanding the divestment and/or Privatization of NAPOCOR assets, IPP contracts and spun-off corporations, NAPOCOR shall remain as a National Government-owned and –controlled corporation to perform the missionary electrification function through the Small Power Utilities Group (SPUG) and shall be responsible for providing power generation and its associated power